 La Reine de Saba Meaning

-I loved to play 'The Arrival of the Queen of Sheba' as a piano duet with my bestie, Lynda, growing up in Edinburgh.
-Even the day I married my Frenchman, I came down the aisle with Dad to Handel's music, and I played Queen for a whole day.
-What a memorable entrance it was with an oversized Scottish golf umbrella, wondering if the organ of Saint Giles Cathedral would be drowned out by the bagpipes playing to the tourists outside.
-I later discovered that Gounod wrote music for la Reine de Saba too - listen to the waltz.
+I loved to play Handel's 'Arrival of the Queen of Sheba' as a piano duet with my bestie, Lynda, growing up in Edinburgh.
+Even the day I married my Frenchman, I came down the aisle with Dad to the music, playing Queen for a whole day.
+I later discovered that Gounod wrote music for the Queen of Sheba too - listen to the waltz.
 It's beautiful.

 Reine de Saba Cake's History

-Reine de Saba Chocolate Almond Cake Recipe
+Chocolate Almond Cake Recipe

-Gluten-Free Queen of Sheba Cake
+Queen of Sheba Cake Glaze with Rum

 Serving Ideas for La Reine de Saba Cake